It is -- sadly -- an all-too-familiar storyline.

 “But I pray and tell those who want to take revenge against Muslims that Muslims are equally victims of this act.
 Muslim youngsters were in the concert.
 The taxi drivers who helped take youngsters to their homes—some of them would be Muslims.
 People in the city center are Muslims.
 We are part of this community, and what hurts the community hurts us,” he adds.

-One interesting thing about the Newsweek report — and this won't surprise regular GetReligion readers — is that the imam seems more interested in addressing radical Islam than the news organization:
+One interesting thing about the Newsweek report -- and this won't surprise regular GetReligion readers -- is that the imam seems more interested in addressing the reality that is radical Islam than the news organization: